benjamincrozat/legacy-blog/posts/20-best-web-hosting-php-developers.md

 ![Cloud](https://res.cloudinary.com/benjamin-crozat/image/upload/dpr_auto,f_auto,q_auto,w_auto/v1667393961/cloud_xxp8u9.jpg)

 I may be biased, but being a web developer is a great career choice.
-Being able to make a good living out of it as a freelancer or employee depends on your ability to promote yourself to companies.
-It all starts with choosing the right web hosting.
+Being able to make a good living out of it as an entrepreneur, a freelancer or an employee depends on your ability to promote yourself to potential clients and employers.
+It all starts with choosing the right web hosting, setting up PHP, MySQL or whatever else if your favorite technology.

 If you're in a hurry, here are my top recommendations:
 - **Easiest to use**: Cloudways ([get started with a 3-day free trial](https://benjamincrozat.com/recommends/cloudways))